Norwegian nationalism: 19th century

 The first organized Norwegian nationalist movement arose in Denmark.
 Norwegian students came together in Norwegian Society in the university city of Copenhagen.
 Political independence was not seen as realistic, but the desire for more internal autonomy was expressed through the desire for a specifically Norwegian university.

 Nationalistic sentiment in Norway grew strongly in the early 19th century.
 This was linked to the Napoleonic Wars and the influence of the French Revolution.
 The sense of community was also strengthened by the conflict with Sweden.
 The 17th of May – Constitution Day – which began to be celebrated in 1824, was also an important factor.
 When National Romanticism broke through in the 1840s, old culture was brought forth by artists, writers, and other champions of nationalism.

 In the 1870s and 1880s, the Liberal Party in particular was a nationalist party during the struggle for parliamentarism, which was gradually introduced from 1884.
 The same applied to the Target Movement and the Norwegian Youth Association.
 The Target Movement led by Ivar Aasen claimed there were two cultures in Norway, the upper class consisting of the nobility, civil servants and parts of the bourgeoisie who represented an elitist and foreign, mainly Danish culture, and "the Norwegian people" that had roots in peasantry and represented Norwegian popular culture.
 The notion of the two cultures also existed outside the target group, including among the Liberal party and poets such as Aasmund Olavsson Vinje and Arne Garborg.
 The latter two‚ however, interpreted the two-culture doctrine more strictly than the rest of the supporters of this division.
 Garborg went so far to say that there were not only two cultures in Norway, but two nations.
-Garborg believed only those who embraced the national language and true Norwegian culture could be considered Norwegian and those who did not had to be considered Danes.
+Garborg believed only those who embraced Landsmål and true Norwegian culture could be considered Norwegian and those who did not had to be considered Danes.
 This created conflicts among the more moderate nationalists.
 The conflicts surrounding the dissolution of the Swedish-Norwegian union in 1905 led to political nationalism becoming popular with the left wing, but this nationalism was mostly concerned with national independence, and less so with what was considered true Norwegian culture.